billhennessy/blog-chunky/content/post/i-don-t-know-how-i-know-this-things.md

 url = "i-dont-know"

 +++
+> _It’s your life.
+You don’t know how long it’s gonna last, but you know it doesn’t end well.
+You’ve gotta move forward … as soon as you can figure out what that means._
+>
+> —Mad Men, Season Two, _Six Month Leave_

 You might think I'm all doom and gloom.
 You might think I've given up.

 You'd be wrong, but partially right.